 Putting the Holy in Hollywood

-New acting studio wants to 'plant a cross' in the middle of the film capital of the world.
+New acting studio wants to ‘plant a cross’ in film capital.

 There’s a new Hollywood arrival whose goal is far different than seeking fame and fortune.